sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 Pace -> Output: Smooth Render
 {{< /d2 >}}

-## Aesthetics, Motion, and Sound
+## Aesthetics and Motion

 Animations use interpolation instead of snapping to the next state.
 For parts of the map which update infrequently, I wanted to highlight that a change occurred.
 For that, I added a "glitch" effect to the "Top Activity Hubs" and "Most Active Prefixes" to make it more obvious and to add to the cyberpunk aesthetic.
 These effects add polish, but too much motion distracts.
 Finding that balance took restraint and a surprisingly large amount of experimentation.

 The pulses are what actually bring the data to life.
 In the engine, each pulse is a simple generated glow texture.
 I add a bit of spatial jitter so concurrent events do not stack perfectly on top of each other, and I scale their sizes logarithmically so massive data spikes do not turn the map into a solid wall of color.

-The colors map directly to the event types: green for new paths, purple for updates, red for withdrawals, and blue for gossip.
+The colors map directly to the severity tiers: red for critical events, orange for bad behavior, purple for policy churn and hunting, and blue for routine discovery.
 Because they use additive blending, overlapping pulses naturally create a bright hotspot over regions with a ton of routing activity.
 They pop onto the map, expand, and fade out smoothly.
 Managing this entire visual lifecycle efficiently is what keeps the map feeling dynamic without tanking the frame rate.

 {{< diagram >}}
 {{< figure src="europe-animation.webp" caption="Animation of BGP events in Europe" animate="true" width="700px" animate="true" >}}